 To achieve that mission we are guided by a human rights and social justice framework, chiefly from an Indigenous position that will be extended to encompass all people.
 Our work will deliver transformational education and justice change.

 To support cultural competence education, the centre is enriching and reinvigorating the teaching and learning experience at the University of Sydney and beyond.
-Our work will support the objectives of Wingara Mura – Bunga Barrabugu, the University-wide strategy for Aboriginal and Torres Strait Islander education, research, participation and engagement.
+Our work will support the objectives of The One Sydney, Many People 2021-24 Indigenous strategy which aims to support the best researchers and most promising students to achieve their full potential.

 We develop knowledge and build capacity in cultural competence across a range of social domains.
 The NCCC has initially prioritised the growth of student, staff and community cultural competence.
 Our broader perspective is forming national and international partnerships, initiating dialogues and implementing initiatives to improve educational, economic, cultural and social outcomes throughout society.